Djazz Chambertin

-Djazz Chambertin (born 24 June 1997) is a French professional handballer for Rapid Bucarest in the Liga Florilor and the France national handball team.
+Djazz Chambertin (born 24 June 1997) is a French professional handballer for CS Rapid București in the Liga Florilor and the France national handball team.

 In January 2023, she signed a one-year contract with French powerhouse Metz Handball for the 2023/24 season.
 In December 2023, she extended for another season until 2025.

 She was also part of the 20-player squad for the 2023 World Women's Handball Championship in Danmark/Sweden/Norway.